knime/knime-business-hub-public/networking/ingress-nginx/README.md

 # ingress-nginx

 KNIME Business Hub deploys and uses ingress-nginx for traffic ingress.
-However, the options exposed in the KOTS admin console are not enough to cover most existing cluster scenarios, and in some clusters there's an ingress-nginx controller already deployed that should be reused.
+However, the options exposed in the KOTS admin console are not enough to cover most existing cluster scenarios, and in some clusters there's an ingress controller already deployed that should be reused.
 In those cases KNIME Business Hub can be configured to not deploy ingress-nginx, and instead rely on the cluster operator to deploy necessary resources.

 ## Prerequesites